 - making children wash their hands regularly and avoid close contact with children who have infections

-- washing hair regularly to prevent acne and reduce the risk of scalp infections after an injury
+- washing hair regularly to help prevent acne and reduce the risk of scalp infection after an injury

 - avoiding excessively touching or scratching the scalp

 - using shampoo that does not irritate or dry the scalp

 - contacting a doctor about scalp problems that do not go away on their own